Ali Khamenei: Leadership Council proposal

 Initially, some members of the Assembly of Experts proposed the idea of a leadership council.
-Various lists were proposed and Khamenei was named in all of them.
+Various lists were proposed, and Khamenei was named in all of them.
 For instance, a council of three members, Ali Meshkini, Abdul-Karim Mousavi Ardebili and Khamenei, was proposed to lead Iran.
 According to Rafsanjani, he and Khamenei were against the proposal, while Ayatollah Haeri Shirazi and Ayatollah Ebrahim Amini were in favor of it.
-Supporters of the council proposal believed that having a council would produce a higher degree of unity in society and more positive characteristics would be found in a council.
+Supporters of the council proposal believed that having a council would produce a higher degree of unity in society and that more positive characteristics would be found in a council.
 In contrast, the opposers believed that an individual leader was more efficient according to past experiences in the case of the Judiciary Council.

 Ebrahim Amini listed the summary of the reasons presented by the two sides.
-According to him, the opposers rejected the proposal because: I) Evidence for Guardianship of the Islamic Jurist was true only for the guardianship of an individual and it was not clear who held the guardianship when there was a council.
+According to him, the opposers rejected the proposal because: I) Evidence for Guardianship of the Islamic Jurist was true only for the guardianship of an individual, and it was not clear who held the guardianship when there was a council.
 The guardianship of a council was not rooted in Hadiths and Islamic jurisprudence.
-II) Previous council-type organizations, such as the broadcasting council and supreme judicial council, were not successful in practice and the leadership council would not do well for similar reasons.
-III) People were accustomed to the leadership of an individual and a council of leaders was something unfamiliar to them.
-IV) An individual leader could act more decisively when dealing with critical and essential decisions and solving problems and crisis.
+II) Previous council-type organizations, such as the broadcasting council and the supreme judicial council, were not successful in practice, and the leadership council would not do well for similar reasons.
+III) People were accustomed to the leadership of an individual, and a council of leaders was something unfamiliar to them.
+IV) An individual leader could act more decisively when dealing with critical and essential decisions and solving problems and crises.

 On the other hand, the supporters of the proposal believed that: I) At the time, there were no Faqīh equal to Khomeini or even two or three levels lower than him so that he could fulfill the expectation of people.
-II) In the case of a council of leaders, the members could compensate each other if any of them had some shortage in a field.
+II) In the case of a council of leaders, the members could compensate each other if any of them had a shortage in a field.

-Finally, 45 members voted against the leadership council proposal while more than 20 people were in favor of it and the proposal was rejected.
-After the assembly rejected the idea of a Leadership Council, Khamenei was elected Leader by 60 of the 74 members present with Grand Ayatollah Mohammad-Reza Golpaygani receiving the remaining 14 votes.
+45 members voted against the leadership council proposal while more than 20 people were in favor of it, and the proposal was rejected.
+After the assembly rejected the idea of a Leadership Council, Khamenei was elected Leader by 60 of the 74 members present, with Grand Ayatollah Mohammad-Reza Golpaygani receiving the remaining 14 votes.
 Although he eventually accepted the post, Khamenei made protestations of his unworthiness, saying "my nomination should make us all cry tears of blood", and debated with the mujtahids of the Assembly.